 The drive belt(s) will not cause the whine noise.

-If the whine noise is intermittent, verify the accessory drive components by varying their loads making sure they are operated to their maximum capacity.
-An overcharged A/C system, power steering system with a pinched hose or wrong fluid or a generator failing are suggested items to inspect.
+If the whine noise is intermittent, verify the

+accessory drive components by varying their loads making sure they are operated to their maximum capacity.

 The number(s) below refer to the step number(s) on the diagnostic table.